cgm616/momi/content/sections/going-to-synagogue.md

 He felt that he missed out on something core to Judaism as a kid by not attending synagogue.
 Since he was not raised Jewish, he did not learn the rituals and traditions associated with Judaism.
-He also felt like a part of his Jewish identity was lacking, since attending synagogue is "a shared experience that most Jews have" that he does not.
+He also felt like a part of his [Jewish identity](@/sections/identity.md) was lacking since attending synagogue is "a shared experience that most Jews have" that he does not.
 Retrospectively, he wished that he had experienced Judaism more fully much earlier in his life.

 In fact, Gabe explicitly compared Judaism with Christianity when talking about his regrets about attending synagogue.